St James Norton

 No detailed species list has been made.
 The proximity of Graves Park and the uniformity of stone tend to limit diversity.
 A wild area was created a few years ago but without being managed has not been very successful.
 Encroachment of ivy and brambles gives concern for inscriptions on the stones round the perimeter.

 Many trees need management, but some have preservation orders on them.
-There is a large holm oak and Rev H Pearson planted 2 Jerusalem holly bushes: one on the north side of the church and the other on the south side.
+There is a large Holm oak and Rev H Pearson planted 2 Jerusalem holly bushes: one on the north side of the church and the other on the south side.
 A large cedar tree, brought from the Holy Land as a sapling (also by Rev. Pearson), was brought down in the gale of 1962.
 The yew trees lining the main path had to be felled for safety reasons, just a few years ago.

 Many bulbs have been planted by Cubs and Beavers, Brownies and Rainbows.